-International demand for a new Turkish bond offering was more than triple the bonds' actual issue size, said Turkey's Treasury and Finance Ministry on Thursday.
+International investors' demand for a new Turkish bond issue was more than triple its actual size, said Turkey's Treasury and Finance Ministry on Friday.

-On Wednesday the ministry authorized three international lenders -- BNP Paribas, HSBC, and ING -- to issue a euro-denominated Turkish bond due in 2026, as part of the 2018 external borrowing program.
+Three international lenders -- BNP Paribas, Deutsche Bank, and JP Morgan -- were authorized to issue euro-denominated Turkish bonds on Thursday due in March 2025, as part of the 2019 external borrowing program.

 The transaction was finalized with a nominal amount of €1.25 billion ($1.42 billion), according to the statement.